It's been some 37 years since Scarface first came out in cinemas. 37 years.

 Scarface writer Oliver Stone wrote the film while battling his own addiction to cocaine.

 Al Pacino suffered a couple of serious injuries while shooting the film.
-He was cut with a piece of glass thrown by co-star Michelle Pfeiffer, and also burned his hand during the climactic gun battle by inadvertently grabbing the gun's barrell, which halted filming for two weeks.
+He was cut with a piece of glass thrown by co-star Michelle Pfeiffer, and also burned his hand during the climactic gun battle by inadvertently grabbing the gun's barrel, which halted filming for two weeks.

 During the shootout at Tony's mansion, there is a single shot directed by Steven Spielberg, who was visiting the set at the time.